heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/README.md

 You can use reactions to express your opinion on a comment!

-## What will you do next?

-In the next chapter, you will learn the following topics:

-- Docker and Docker Compose - How to containerize your applications:
-  - What is an image?
-  - What is a container?
-  - How to try out new software without installing it?

 ## Additional resources

 _Resources are here to help you.
 They are not mandatory to read._